mikke89/RmlUi/readme.md

 skew,         angle2
 ```

-Angles are in degrees by default.
+Angles take units of 'deg' or 'rad'.